prabhav-thali/quality-education/README.md

 **Featured watsonx products**

-- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - This is our core product, which is used to invoke LLM calls, try grounding with documents etc.

-- [watsonx.data](https://www.ibm.com/products/watsonx-data) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx.data](https://www.ibm.com/products/watsonx-data) - This can be used as DB to store our study material/sample question papers as vector embeddings instead of in memory, couldn't explore more due to limited resources of lite plan.

-- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - WHERE AND HOW THIS IS USED IN OUR SOLUTION
+- [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - This is part of our final solution where an assistant is integrated as part of our application to chat with end user.

 ### Other IBM technology used